top of page

 as seaweed clasps the crags of rocks.

-the horizon snips, snips redly at me,
+the horizon snips redly at me,

 sails through me as I try to hold myself